NamelessCT/NL-X-Documentation/GettingStarted.md

 MessageBoxA Documentation: [https://github.com/NamelessCT/NL-X-Documentation/blob/main/MesssageBoxA.md](https://github.com/NamelessCT/NL-X-Documentation/blob/main/Functions/MessageBoxA.md)

 # I plan to add more things in the future, such as: support for multiple voids (including a genuine entry point type rather than "void Main", custom function calling (ability to work with offsets as well), sleep, loops, and more!

+# Voiding the TOS, using NL-X for mal-intent (cheating, etc), or creating scripts for mal-intent will result in an immediate termination of your NL-X account.